OptionalRule/optionalrule.github.io/_posts/2021-01-27-managing-dm-anxiety.md

 {% include imageframe.html
   figure_class="float-end mx-4"
-  src="/assets/img/dm_anxiety-480x320.jpg"
+  src="/assets/img/An_anxious_Dungeon_Master_480x480.jpg"
-  alt="A woman highlighted but alone in a crowd." height="320" width="480" caption="photo by graehawk"
+  alt="A dungeon master sitting at a table with maps and dice while looking anxious." height="480" width="480"
  %}

 I&#8217;ll start out by saying the obvious, **_I think the best strategy is to seek professional help._** Here in the US, we incorrectly think of emotional health like a trip to the emergency room.
 In reality, **_a good mental health professional is more like a personal trainer than an emergency room doctor._** Firstly, you are not broken and you do not need to be fixed.
 Secondly, life is one big marathon of anxiety, and if you&#8217;re going to run a marathon, you should have a trainer.
 Lastly, bringing in an outside perspective is going to give you tools you may not have developed on your own.